Saturday, January 25, 2025

 Any damn way you want.

-Some people like to know every single detail before they write the first word, others like to knock out as first draft and see how it unfolds before nailing down the plot and details.
-Some people create characters first and wing the plot, others lay out the plot and wing the characters.
+Some people like to know every single detail before they write the first word, others like to knock out a first draft and see how it unfolds before nailing down the plot and details.
+Some people create characters first and pants the plot, others lay out the plot and pants the characters (this last one is me).

-Structurally, some use a three act structure, others a four act format, some like beatsheets or the Hero’s Journey, others don’t use any traditional structure at all and just write what feel right to them.
+Structurally, some use a three act structure, others a four act format, some like beat sheets or the Hero’s Journey, others don’t use any traditional structure at all and just write what feels right to them.

 All good.
 All viable.
 All perfectly acceptable ways to write a story.

-And again, yes I know this isn’t helpful, but part of figuring out the best way for you to write is to know that you don’t have to be pigeonholed into anything.
-You’d be surprised how often I hear “you mean I don’t have to do it X way?” from a new writer, struggling to write with a process that goes totally against their own natural style.
+Part of figuring out the best way for you to write is to know that you don’t have to be pigeonholed into anything.
+You’d be surprised how often I hear “you mean I don’t have to do it X way?” from a new writer struggling to write with a process that goes totally against their own natural style.
 When they realize they can toss that process out, their writing becomes not only easier, but better.

 1. Find the process that works for you.